nus-cs2103-AY2223S2/tp/docs/UserGuide.md

     <br><i><b>Above:</b> After entering <code>delete</code> command</i>
 </p>

+- `delete 1 4` deletes the 1st and 4th student in the student list.

 <div markdown="span" class="alert alert-info">:information_source: **Tip:** You can combine `find` and `delete` when you have a very long list of students.
 <br>For instance, you can `find` the student(s) you want gone, and then `delete` using the index from the list displayed!
 </div>